 TRUTH AND TRUST – Through the glass darkly

-I’m listening to the House Intelligence Committee gathering – Democrats and Republicans questioning Department of National Intelligence Director Joseph Maguire related to the whistleblower report and the phone call transcript tied to President Trump’s conversation with Ukraine leader Volodymyr Zelensky.
-Committee members on both sides, while trying to make the case that the President is or isn’t guilty of serious wrongdoing, are using words like integrity, honor, justice, accountability, nonpartisanship, duty to the country and that no one is above the law.
-It’s as if each side is trying to demonstrate that they exist on some moral/ethical high ground above the other – a circumstance where the crucial matters at hand seem lost in the overall theater of contemporary politics.
-We will certainly see where the chips fall when the curtain closes on this current episode of government in action.
-But while this takes place keep in mind that we are getting a great look at the imperfections that permeate our democratic process.
-In fact, the President may deserve “a tip of the hat” for this unintended expose’.
-In other words, although he has fallen well short of his promise to “drain the swamp” his personal and political behavior have allowed us to see firsthand how other “swampsters” – the elected officials who via their own slippery-sloped, quid-pro-quo, money-backed political lives – actually stay afloat in such murky waters.
-This is in fact the kind of water where Trump seems to thrive best, recognizing that both his detractors and supporters share a similar culture, one where anyone at any time might be cited for some form of political chicanery.
-In any event it may well be that via this look we might become better informed as to what it will take to clean-up our messy, political environment – perhaps adding this massive effort to the list of our other problematic, environmental concerns.
+We will certainly see where the chips fall when the curtain closes on this episode of our government “in action.”
+Meanwhile, it’s worth keeping in mind that we’re getting a great look at the imperfections that permeate our democratic process.
+In this light the President may even deserve ‘a tip of the hat’ for this unintended expose’.
+In other words, although he has fallen well short of his promise to “drain the swamp” his personal and political behavior have allowed us to view firsthand how other “swampters” – the elected officials who via their own slippery-sloped, quid-pro-quo, money-backed political lives – actually stay afloat in the murky waters they helped create.
+This is in fact the kind of water where Trump seems to thrive best, recognizing that both his detractors and supporters share a similar culture, one where anyone at any time could be cited for some form of political chicanery.
+It’s long been said that politics is a dirty business.
+And it may well be that via our current circumstances we might become better informed as to what it will take to address our own messy, political environment – perhaps adding the massive effort before us to the list of our other problematic, environmental concerns.

-In further exploring the rationale for the responses it appeared that given the distortion of words like those referenced at the hearing, as well as the use of false equivalences, the selective use of facts, the implication that two-wrongs somehow could make a right, the stylized use of messaging-spin, the pandering to public good interests with a more focused eye on profit and lobbying support and the overall trickiness of the political culture, it was difficult to place trust in idea of “the truth.”
-And this, coupled with the realities of the country’s national and international history, the enduring racism, the continuing income equality, the ever present impact of cash, color and class on processes like criminal justice – well, trust and truth seemed words that could hardly be held to their intended standard.
+In untangling the rationale for the classroom responses it was that the distortion of principles, the use of false equivalences, the selective use of facts, the implication that two-wrongs could somehow make a right, the stylized use of messaging-spin, the pandering to public good interests with a more focused eye on profit and lobbying support and the overall trickiness of the political culture made it difficult to place trust in the notion of “the truth.”
+Given these considerations, coupled with the realities of the country’s national and international history, the enduring racism, the continuing income equality, the ever present influence of cash, color and class on processes like criminal justice – well, truth and trust seemed words that could hardly be held to their intended standard.

-Yet, according to the surveys done post each class, the discussions we had throughout the course proved informative, provocative and well received.
-This was especially so in regard to the detailing of our political-democratic process and its link to our economic-capitalist process, a clarification that helped those in class better grasp the actual character of our country and what might be done to improve upon that character while working at social issue concerns.
-This process pointed to the fact that, much like with individual problems, the pursuit of the “truth” in a societal sense would involve a collective, self-analysis, even though this would be both difficult and painful, especially as remedies would demand long-range, tireless and complex efforts.
-In this light then, there are indeed paths that can lead to the road of legitimate and productive change, a road where words like truth and trust will have more meaning.
-All we need to do is look honestly for where these paths exist.
+Fortunately, according to the surveys done post each class, our classroom exchanges proved informative, thought provoking and left students wanting more.
+Much of this constructive result hinged on the detailing of our political-democratic process and its link to our economic-capitalist process, a clarification that helped those in class better grasp the actual character of our country, the cultural instincts that we have developed overtime and what might be done to improve upon both.
+In other words this “opening up the dialogue” process pointed to the fact that, much like with individual problems, the pursuit of the “truth” in a societal sense would involve a collective, self-analysis, even though this would be both difficult and painful, especially as remedies would demand long-range, tireless and complex efforts.
+It was with these type results we could come to “trust” our abilities to recognize and endorse policies and practices centered on improving our future.

-I must admit that as positive as this might sound I continue to worry that as the serious concerns on the Trump table are sorted through, little will be gleaned as to addressing the overall “truth and trust” conundrum we find ourselves in.
-I myself have discussed, lectured, written about and worked at projects regarding this predicament for as long as my forty-year career has been in effect.
-Yet there has not been much change in terms of raising the deep-seated, soul- searching issues we face to their corresponding level of importance and actual action.
+I must admit that as positive as the course outcomes were I continue to worry that as we sort through the troublesome concerns on our table, little will be gleaned in terms of addressing the overall “truth and trust” conundrum we find ourselves in.
+In other words, even when the current dust settles, we may not get to any serious examination of our ideological character nor what the results actually imply.
+Said another way there may not be much change in terms of raising the deep-seated, soul- searching issues we face to their corresponding level of importance and actual action.

 About the author: